hugogspereira/secure-real-time-streaming/README.md

 # Aditional Information

 To run this program it is not necessary to have the configuration files in clear.
 Therefore, the project works properly WITHOUT these being available!
-However, it was decided to put them in the repo so that the Professor could more easily test things out.
+However, it was decided to put them in the repo so that the Professor could test things out.

 Also, the password used to encrypt and decrypt the files was: "omsqptaesdfommptvsnfiocmlesrfoqppms".